WIAA state track and field: Pair of Pirates aim to add more to trophy case

-A pair of Cochrane-Fountain City runners are looking to join an elite group at this weekend’s WIAA state track and field meet in La Crosse.
+FOUNTAIN CITY, Wis. — A pair of Cochrane-Fountain City High School runners are looking to join an elite group at this weekend’s WIAA state track and field meet in La Crosse.

 Senior Wesley Pronschinske and freshman Addy Duellman each won individual state titles this past fall at the Division 3 cross country meet in Wisconsin Rapids, and now the duo are looking to extend their long-distance dominance by winning state titles in both the 1,600-meter run and 3,200 this spring.